codefeathers/cmd-js/README.md

 ## Continuation pattern

-Two arguments are passed to the callback when a command matches.
-An array of the remaining cli args, and the currently matched arg.
+Two arguments are passed to the callback when a command matches: an array of the remaining cli args, and the currently matched arg.

 ```JavaScript
 cmd.use('new', (rest, cur) => ...);